TommasoVandermeer/social-jym/README.md

 # DIR-SAFE (DIRichlet-based Socially Aware FEasible-action)
 A reinforcement learning–based local planner improving [[1]](#sarl) that unifies feasibility, safety, and social compliance for differential-drive robots.
 The method models the robot’s constrained triangular velocity space using Dirichlet-distributed actions and guarantees collision-free navigation via a lightweight action-space bounding algorithm informed by static obstacle maps.
 An actor–critic architecture with augmented state inputs enables efficient, real-time action inference without online optimization or simulators.

-<b>ATTENTION</b>: Please refer to the "main" branch for the latest updates of the social-jym JAX-based simulator.
+<b>ATTENTION</b>: Please refer to the [main branch](https://github.com/TommasoVandermeer/social-jym/tree/main) for the latest updates of the social-jym JAX-based simulator.
 This branch is specifically generated as a showcase for the DIR-SAFE algorithm for social navigation.

 <!-- ## Cite this paper
 If this repository or paper turns out to be useful for your research, please cite our paper: -->